devilmustcry/Mini-Trello/Readme.md

   - Patchara Pattiyathanee 5710546348

 # Iteration 1
-* User can create an empty card list with a name
+* User can create an empty card list with a name.
-* Use create a card inside each list with title and description
+* Use create a card inside each list with title and description.
-* View an individual card in detail
+* View an individual card in detail.

 ### Iteration 1: use case 1
 Use case: Create a single list